vartika08/microFrontend-angular/README.md

 This github repository has four projects all in one repo.
 But when you do this yourself, you'll want to have one git repo per angular application.
 The root-html-file project should also be in its own repo.
 This is what lets different teams and developers be in charge of different microfrontends.

-Local development -- one app at a time
-Tutorial video

 With single-spa, it is preferred to run ng serve in only one single-spa application at a time, while using a deployed version of the other applications.
 This makes for an awesome developer experience where you can boot up just one microfrontend at a time, not even having to clone, npm install, or boot up all of the other ones.

 To try this out, clone the repo and run the following commands: